Skip to main content

 Projul’s native iOS and Android apps are built for construction crews working on multi-day projects.
 Your team gets the same tools in the field that the office uses: scheduling across projects, time tracking with geo-fencing, photo uploads with native camera integration, push notifications, and offline capability.
 The app works even at rural job sites with spotty cell service, storing data locally and syncing when connection returns.

-Geo-fenced time tracking is a big deal for construction.
-When a crew member clocks in, the system verifies they’re actually at the job site.
+Geo-fenced time tracking matters more than most people realize.
+When a crew member clocks in, Projul verifies they’re actually at the job site.
 That’s not about micromanaging people.
 It’s about getting accurate labor data for job costing.
 If your time tracking data is wrong, your job costing is wrong.
 And if your job costing is wrong, you’re bidding your next job blind.

 Built for Construction, Not Adapted for It